Is your body-mind really doing a job or just you doing a job?

 In my view, this is the ultimate achievement, all of us will ever get, at least in this life on this earth.

-So what we can do, my advice is, always make sure, always make sure, you love your family and your close friends.
+So what we can do, my learning lesson is, always make sure, always make sure, we love our family and our close friends.

-The real happiness is hidden behind your family and close friends, nowhere else.
+The real happiness is hidden behind our family and close friends, nowhere else.

 Do you know, why are you happy when you buy a nice, warm and comfy sweater for your father that he wears occasionally?